 Are you ready to fire up the smoker for Thanksgiving?
 Some people are all about those side dishes, but the main star of the day is the turkey.
-There are so many things you can do with your turkey.
+There are so many things you can do with your turkey to impress your friends and family.
 Smoking it is an incredibly flavorful option.
 And, if you’re in need of a smoker, stop in and see us at Tredway Pools.
 Our knowledgeable staff will help you find the perfect smoker for preparing your Thanksgiving feast.
 Here are four tips for smoking a turkey for Thanksgiving.

 Plenty of Thawing Time